MovezNetwork/WhatsApp-Data-Donation-Study/README.md

 # WhatsApp-Data-Donation-Study
-A Study by the Movey Lab at the Eramsus University Rotterdam that explores how Linguistic Similarity Affects Persuasive Message Preferences of Adolescents
+A Study by the Movez Lab at the Erasmus University Rotterdam that explores how linguistic similarity affects persuasive message preferences of adolescents

 We tested three hypotheses: <br>
 <B>(H1)</B> Adolescents will prefer a health message that more closely matches their linguistic style compared to a less similar health message.<br>